htsoft23/lxp-packet/README.md

 puts "Received: #{r.value}" # should be discharge cut-off value
 ```

 Usually, `ReadHold` instances contain the details of just one register.
 However, it is possible they can contain multiple.
 Pressing "Read" on the LuxPower Web Portal provokes the inverter into sending out 5 packets that each contain multiple registers, for example.
+[TODO: work out how to request these packets ourselves]

 To access these, you can use subscript notation to get a register directly, or call `#to_h` to get a hash of registers/values.
 For convenience this also works with single register packets, though obviously only one subscript will ever return data, and `to_h` will only have one key.